JetBrains/Qodana/topics/teamcity.md

 ### Add a Qodana runner

-<link-summary>Starting from version 2022.04, Qodana functionality is available in TeamCity by default.</link-summary>
+<link-summary>You can configure the %product% runner in a TeamCity build.</link-summary>

 Assuming that you have already created your [project](https://www.jetbrains.com/help/teamcity/configure-and-run-your-first-build.html#Create+your+first+project) and configured your build, follow the steps below.